OrnitheMC/feather-mappings/README.md

 Feather is a set of open, unencumbered Minecraft mappings, free for everyone to use under the Creative Commons Zero license.
 The intention is to let everyone mod Minecraft freely and openly, while also being able to innovate and process the mappings as they see fit.

-To see the current version being targeted, check the branch name!

 ## Usage
-To use feather-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/fabricmc/fabric-loom) Gradle plugin.
+To use feather-deobfuscated Minecraft for Minecraft modding or as a dependency in a Java project, you can use [loom](https://github.com/OrnitheMC/ornithe-loom) Gradle plugin.
 See [fabric wiki tutorial](https://fabricmc.net/wiki/tutorial:setup) for more information.

-To obtain a deobfuscated Minecraft jar, [`./gradlew mapNamedJar`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.
+To obtain a deobfuscated Minecraft jar, [`py feather.py mapNamedJar <minecraft version>`](#mapNamedJar) will generate a jar named like `<minecraft version>-named.jar`, which can be sent to a decompiler for deobfuscated code.
-You can also directly generate a mapped jar and decompile the code using one of the following commands (no need to run `./gradlew mapNamedJar` first):
+You can also directly generate a mapped jar and decompile the code using one of the following commands (no need to run the `mapNamedJar` task first):
 - CFR: `./gradlew decompileCFR`
 - Quiltflower: `./gradlew decompileQuiltflower`
 - Procyon: `./gradlew decompileProcyon`